Flash Fiction Armagh

 Armagh County Museum is hosting an art exhibition called Stray Sod by Orlaith Cullinaine who has taken inspiration from museum objects to create a number of artworks.
 The title is taken from a folk tale and we are calling for submissions with ‘Stray Sod’ in mind.
 Roughly translated it is about being lost in a familiar place.
 You’ll find the folktales here.

-Please email your 200 – 750 word submission within the body of your email (no attachments please) to: firstname.lastname@example.org with the name of the event (e.g Flash Fiction In Georgian Armagh) in the subject line.
+The deadline for submissions is 1st January 2020.
+Please email your 200 – 750 word submission within the body of your email (no attachments please) to: email@example.com with the name of the event (e.g Flash Fiction Saturday Night in the Museum) in the subject line.